TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

 - There is no clearly defined limit to the number of containers that can be run within docker.
 But it all depends on the limitations - more specifically hardware restrictions.
 The size of the app and the CPU resources available are 2 important factors influencing this limit.
 In case your application is not very big and you have abundant CPU resources, then we can run a huge number of containers.

 ## 33. Describe the lifecycle of Docker Container?

+## 34. How to use docker for multiple application environments?

+## 35. How will you ensure that a container 1 runs before container 2 while using docker compose?

+## 36. Conclusion